nagyza/lagopus-spring-exam/README.md

 Please define it with your own words.
 We are expecting at least 3 distinct ideas that you write here:

+An interface has no variables but it's all methods has to be implemented in it's subclasses.
+An abstract class can have own variables and methods, and only it's abstract methods has to be implemented in it's subclasses.

 ### Analyzing URL
 Please name the parts of the URL below.